-The BCryptExportKey() function exports a key to a memory blob that can be persisted for later use. hExportKey [in, out] is not currently used and should be set to NULL.
+The BCryptExportKey() function exports a key to a memory blob that can be persisted for later use.

+hKey [in] is the handle of the key to export.

+hExportKey [in, out] is not currently used and should be set to NULL.